The Parallel Learning Trust’s admission responsibilities for special schools.

 If we believe it is not appropriate for our school to be named on your child’s EHC plan, we can seek to argue against being named for the following reasons:

-- the school is not suitable for the child’s age, ability and aptitude and the special educational needs set out in the statement or EHCP
+- the school is not suitable for the child’s age, ability and aptitude and the special educational needs set out in the EHCP

 - the child’s attendance is not compatible with the efficient education of other children in the school, and